MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan_for_groups_governance.md

 - [SharePoint Modernization Scanner](https://github.com/SharePoint/sp-dev-modernization/tree/master/Tools/SharePoint.Modernization) (a tool located on GitHub)

 ### Groups reporting
+The Office 365 Reports dashboard shows you the activity overview across the Office 365 products in your organization.
+It enables you to drill in to individual product level reports to give you more granular insight about the activities within each product.
 > [!TIP]
 >- You can use the Groups activity reports to gain insights into the activity of Office 365 Groups in your organization and see how many Office 365 Groups are being created and used.
+>-The Office 365 groups report can be viewed for trends over the last 7 days, 30 days, 90 days, or 180 days.
 >- Monitor group activity across group mailbox conversations, group site/files activity, details around group membership including external member counts.
 >- Monitor regularly to reach out to group owners of active groups to learn uses cases and amplify them internally.
 >- Leverage Power BI content packs for additional insights.